-The Urban Studies Program at UW Tacoma offers a Master of Science in Geospatial Technologies degree.
+The School of Urban Studies at UW Tacoma offers a Master of Science in Geospatial Technologies degree.
 Admission is open during autumn quarter only and will be comprised of a 20 student cohort.
 The degree will provide advanced training in GIS, training students to use and apply geospatial hardware, software, and data in urban and environmental planning scenarios.
 It will also prepare students to become leaders in the management and utilization of geospatial technologies within the job market -- public, private, and not-for-profit sectors.
 It will also offer training in the development and deployment of location-based mobile applications and management of web-based geospatial data.
 This program will maintain a theoretical/critical focus on the application of these technologies to urban and environmental problem solving.

 The forty credit program is one year (4 consecutive quarters - Aut/Win/Spr/Sum) and consists of the following courses: